 Nothing makes what you do as a value-added reseller and service provider into focus like a visit to a customer.
 A recent trip was a real eye-opener into how our engineers and the products we represent are used in a positive way every day.
 Take some time to read “That feeling when what you are selling is working” and then take some more time to go visit some customers.

 For many of us, this was the first time we had driven one.
-Let me just say that the common factor across employees and cusotmers is that everyone had an ear-to-ear grin on their face when they got back from their test drive.
+Let me just say that the common factor across employees and customers is that everyone had an ear-to-ear grin on their face when they got back from their test drive.
 These cars are not just fast (large numbers of electrons pushed through big motors equals lots of torque right away) but they are brilliantly engineered.
-From the user interface, to the seats to, to the suspension.
+From the user interface to the seats, to the suspension.
 Everything is done right.
-As a group of engineers that was almost as exciting as the raw power and impecable styling of the cars.
+As a group of engineers that was almost as exciting as the raw power and impeccable styling of the cars.

 It was a true nerdfest.
-We spent 10 minutes discussing regenerative breaking schemes and the idea of using regeneration all the time when you lift off the accerator instead of putting your foot on the break to slow down slightly.
+We spent 10 minutes discussing regenerative braking systems and the idea of using regeneration all the time when you lift off the accelerator instead of putting your foot on the brake to slow down slightly.
 This is the type of paradigm shift that disrupts around one hundred years of automotive legacy.
-Why does the accelrator pedal have to be an accelerator pedal.
+Why does the accelerator pedal have to be an accelerator pedal?
 Why can’t it be an input for acceleration and deceleration based on position?
-We also spent even more time (I’m embarassed to say how long) talking about charging.
+We also spent even more time (I’m embarrassed to say how long) talking about charging.
 And then the topic turned to autonomous driving and the sensors used.
 Good times.
 Good times.